flavienbwk/backstage-docker-compose/README.md

 # backstage-docker-compose

-Dockerized backstage configuration for production use.
+Properly dockerized [Backstage](https://github.com/backstage/backstage) configuration for development and production use.

-## Setup
+## Development mode

 1. Copy and edit the `.env` file